breart/atlassian-connect-core/README.md

 ];
 ```

-Configure database and run
+Configure database and run the following:

 ```
 php artisan migrate
 php artisan plugin:install
 ```

-Command `php artisan plugin:install` will publish config, views and resources that you can change whatever you want.
+The command `php artisan plugin:install` will publish config, views and resources that you can change for your needs.

 Also, it will create "dummy" tenant needed for local testing and development
 without the need of installing the add-on in real JIRA or Confluence instance.